EqualExperts/Tayra/distribution-template/ReadMe.txt

 Using Tayra:
     You could possibly be in one of the below scenarios.
 Choose the best applicable to you.

-* Scenario 1: Taking backup from a "fresh" replica set and restoring to a fresh standAlone Mongo.
+* Scenario 1: Taking backup from a "fresh" replica set and restoring to a fresh Mongo.
   As a mongoDB admin,
     I have a fresh replica set (primary and a few secondaries), and I wish to back it up so that I can restore it at a later stage.
   * Mechanics:
-   Backup: Start backup utility on primary in tailable mode: backup -s localhost --port=27017 -f backup.log -t
+   Backup: Start backup utility on primary in tailable mode:
-     The tool will tail the primary oplog and backup documents as operations are performed on primary.
+     backup -s localhost --port=27017 -f backup.log -t The tool will tail the primary oplog and backup documents as operations are performed on primary.
      Should backup be aborted (using 'Ctrl + C'), the timestamp of last backed-up document is recorded and when backup resumes, it records only new documents.
-   Restore: Start restore on the target: restore -d localhost --port=27020 -f backup.log
+   Restore: Start restore utility on the target to replay the backup:
+     restore -d localhost --port=27020 -f backup.log
      The tool will replay the documents from the backup file "backup.log" into the target mongo.

-* Scenario 2: Taking backup from "existing" replica set and restoring to a fresh standAlone Mongo.
+* Scenario 2: Taking backup from an "existing" replica set and restoring to a fresh Mongo.
   As a mongoDB admin,
     I have an existing replica set (primary and a few secondaries), and I wish to back it up so that I can restore it at a later stage.
-    To achieve this, use 'mongodump' to preserve current database state.
-And then start 'backup' in tailable mode on existing replica set.
+    To achieve this, use 'mongodump' or snapshot the database soon after you start backup in tailable mode.
+    While restoring, make sure to seed the target with "mongorestore" or from the snapshot, before starting the restore utility.
   * Mechanics:
-   Backup: Start backup utility on primary in tailable mode: backup -s localhost --port=27017 -f backup.log -t
+   Backup: Start backup utility on primary in tailable mode:
-     The tool will backup from the start of oplog till the last oplog entry and tail the primary as and when operations are performed.
+     backup -s localhost --port=27017 -f backup.log -t The tool will catch up with the primary oplog and tail it to backup documents as operations are performed.
-     Meaning, the tool will automatically catch up and start tailing the primary.
-   --- Get the standAlone in consistent state before using the restore utility ---
-   Seed: Take "mongodump" of the primary into file system: mongodump --host localhost --port 27017 --out dump/mongodump-2013-01-24
+   Dump/Snapshot: Take "mongodump" or a snapshot of primary into the file system:
+     mongodump --host localhost --port 27017 --out dump/mongodump-2013-01-24
-     Perform "mongorestore" on the target mongo to get it in consistent state: mongorestore --host localhost --port 27021 dump/mongodump-2013-01-24
+   Seeding: Perform "mongorestore" or use snapshot on the target mongo to get it in consistent state:
-   --- Perform restore on consistent standAlone ---
+     mongorestore --host localhost --port 27021 dump/mongodump-2013-01-24
-   Restore: Start restore utility on target standAlone to replay the backup: restore -d "localhost" --port=27021 -f backup.log
+   Restore: Start restore utility on the target to replay the backup:
+     restore -d "localhost" --port=27021 -f backup.log
-     Mechanics: The tool will replay the documents from the backup file "backup.log" into the target mongo.
+     The tool will replay the documents from the backup file "backup.log" into the target mongo.

      Note: While using the restore utility, some of the documents may not get replayed and may be moved to "exception.documents".
-     This behavior might occur because Tayra prefers to rely on caution rather than cause corruption of data.
+This behavior might occur because Tayra prefers to rely on caution rather than cause the corruption of data.
 So, it might try to replay the operations on documents that might have been deleted or removed before taking mongodump.

-* Use Case 3: Incremental Backup
-  * Description:
+     However, it will maintain the consistency of data.

+* Scenario 3: Taking backup across multiple files and then performing selective restore.
-      As a mongoDB admin, I had used backup utility earlier and stopped the backup.
+  As a mongoDB admin,
-    I wish to restart the backup from where I had left last time.
+    I wish to take backup across multiple files and restore only a selected database till a certain point in time
-  * Steps:
+  * Mechanics:
-   1. Start backup utility on primary in tailable mode: backup -s localhost --port=27017 -f backup.log -t
+   Backup: Start backup utility on primary in tailable mode:
+     backup -s localhost --port=27017 -f backup.log -t --fMax=4 --fSize=1MB
+     Unit of fSize can be KB or GB as well.
-     Mechanics: The tool will refer to "timestamp.out" and resume backup from the last backed up oplog.
+     The tool will refer to "timestamp.out" and resume backup from the last backed up oplog.

-     Note: Here the user must ensure that the backup is restarted before the oplog tails off.

-* Use Case 4: Restoring a DB to a point earlier in time.
-  * Description:
-      As a mongoDB admin, I had taken backup of existing replica set using tayra into backup.log I wish to restore a particular DB to an earlier point in time.
-  * Steps:
+     It will backup a total of 4MB data into 4 files, backup.log.1, backup.log.2, backup.log.3, backup.log.4.
+   Archive: As soon as backup.log.4 gets filled to its max capacity, move all 4 files to a separate directory.
+   Restore: Start restore utility in a new cmd to replay from the backup across multiple files:
-   1. Start restore utility in tailable mode: restore -d localhost --port=27017 -f backup.log --sDb=testDB --sUntil={$ts:1234567890, $inc:1}
+     restore -d localhost --port=27017 -f backup.log --fAll --sDb=testDB --sUntil=2012-12-26T15:15:00Z
-     Mechanics: The tool will replay documents from the backup till the specified point in time.
+     The tool will replay documents belonging to testDB database from the backup files, till the specified point in time.

 What will Future releases include?